 If you’re unsure how to charge for a project you found, but can’t take on yourself, consider taking a percentage-based “finder’s fee” if you’re outsourcing to a trusted colleague.

-3. Assistance from an Assistant
+3. When You Need Assistance from an Assistant

 Bringing on a personal assistant is another way to ease your workload.
 An assistant—ideally an independent professional like yourself— can help run errands like mailing, getting lunch, screening calls, and scheduling meetings to give you time to focus on the most important part of your job—the work.